webosbrew/hyperion.ng-webos-loader/README.md

-# Hyperion.NG for webOS Version	2.0.17-beta.1
+# Hyperion.NG for webOS Version	2.0.17-beta.2

+Adjusts the corlor temperature added by @Lord-Grey

 NV12 added by @Lord-Grey